goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

      C:\Documents and Settings\YOUR USER

-When installing packages from source, Python should now use the MinGW compiler to build binaries.
+When installing packages from source, Python should now automatically use the MinGW compiler to build binaries.

 Sharing eggs among sandboxes
 ----------------------------

 A great feature of `zc.buildout`_ is the ability to share downloaded Python packages ("eggs") between sandboxes.
-This is achieved by placing all eggs in a central location.  zopeproject will ask for this location each time.
+This is achieved by placing all eggs in a shared location.  zopeproject will ask for this location each time.
 The setting will become part of ``buildout.cfg``.

 It could very well be that your shared eggs directory is different